flyinacres/Guitar-Tab-MCP/README.md

 ---

-**Note:** This tool supports both educational use and professional songwriting workflows.
-The parts system makes it ideal for complete song arrangement and structure planning.
+This tool supports both educational use and professional music arrangement workflows.
+The parts system makes it ideal for complete song structure planning and multi-instrument arrangements.